raf-swiderski/bank-tech-test/README.md

 As a User
 So that i can see all my ingoings & outgoings
-I want to be able to print my bankstatement
+I want to be able to print my bank statement
 ```